• About

 #7 Set Up Your Booster Club Bank Account

 So look for a bank with low fees and the perks of a regular account.
+Credit unions often offer free nonprofit checking accounts with no minimum balance requirements.

 Most US banks need four things to open an account in the Booster Club’s name: